weewx/weewx/docs/quickstarts/pip.md

 To enable uploads, such as Weather Underground, or to customize reports, modify the configuration file `~/weewx-data/weewx.conf`.
 See the [*User Guide*](../usersguide) and [*Customization Guide*](../custom) for details.

-WeeWX must be restarted for configuration file changes to take effect.

 ## Uninstall